wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 * Updated DataValuesJavaScript dependency to version 0.5.0.
 * Removed setting default formatter provider/store and parser provider/store of jQuery.valueView in mw.ext.valueView since no defaults are provided by DataValuesJavaScript as of version 0.5.0.
 * Removed mw.ext.valueView module.
+* Fixed ValueView to again support setting value to null

 ### 0.4.2 (2014-03-27)